 - Check the BBB to see if complaints have been filed.
 Make sure your roofing contractor has longevity in business, good reviews online, and satisfied customers.

-- When evaluating your proposal, remember that lowest price is not always best value.
+- When evaluating your proposal, remember that the lowest price is not always the best value.
 Yes, price is an important consideration.
-But be sure to evaluate the roofing contractor themselves as well as comparing the details of what they say they’ll do.
+But be sure to evaluate the roofing contractor themselves as well as compare the details of what they say they’ll do.